Scroll Top

 Preclinical Evidence

-• Combined inhibition of IGFR, EGFR and MET reduces MYB expression and drives differentiation in ACC cell cultures and synergistically inhibits ACC PDX tumor growth (Andersson et al., 2017).
+• Combined inhibition of IGFR, EGFR, and MET reduces MYB expression, drives ACC cell differentiation, and synergistically inhibits ACC PDX tumor growth (Andersson et al., 2017).

 Clinical Evidence

-• Three phase II clinical trials testing different EGFR inhibitors: Gefinitib (Jakob et al., 2015), Cetuximib Locati et al., 2009 and Lapatanib (Agulnik et al., 2007) in advanced salivary cancer patients (including ACC) showed a median progression free survival of 4.3 months, 6 months, or 3.5 months, respectively, and no objective responses.
-No statistically significant correlation between EGFR expression and clinical response was observed in the aforementioned studies; however, several patients with high levels of EGFR did show significant progression free survival.
+• Three phase II clinical trials testing different EGFR inhibitors: Gefinitib (Jakob et al., 2015), Cetuximab Locati et al., 2009 and Lapatinib (Agulnik et al., 2007) in advanced salivary cancer patients (including ACC) showed a median progression-free survival of 4.3 months, 6 months, or 3.5 months, respectively, and no objective responses.
+No statistically significant correlation between EGFR expression and clinical response was observed in the aforementioned studies; however, several patients with high levels of EGFR did show significant progression-free survival.

-• One ACC patient achieved a partial response in a Phase I study of Figitumumab combined with Dacomitinib and continued on the study treatment for 1.5 years (Calvo et al., 2016).
+• In a Phase I study of Figitumumab combined with Dacomitinib, one ACC patient achieved a partial response and continued on treatment for 1.5 years (Calvo et al., 2016).

 The TRK pathway consists of TRKA, TRKB and TRKC transmembrane proteins, which are encoded by the NTRK1, NTRK2 and NTRK3 genes, respectively.
 TRK receptors are activated by binding to neurotrophin ligands and play a diverse set of roles in regulating the development and function of neuronal cells.